Meeting Safety Statement

 Any person seeking help with a sex and love addiction is welcome at this group.
 No SLAA entity determines an individual’s membership in Sex and Love Addicts Anonymous.
 It is this group’s conscience that if any person endangers another individual or disrupts the group’s efforts to carry SLAA’s message, the group may ask that person to leave the meeting.

-This group strives to safeguard the anonymity of SLAA members and attendees; however, keep in mind that anonymity in SLAA is not a cloak for unsafe and illegal behaviour.
-Addressing such behaviour and/or contacting the proper authorities when appropriate, does not go against any SLAA Traditions and is meant to ensure the safety of all in attendance.
+This group strives to safeguard the anonymity of SLAA members and attendees; however, keep in mind that anonymity in SLAA is not a cloak for unsafe or illegal behaviour.
+Addressing such behaviour and/or contacting the proper authorities when appropriate, does not go against any SLAA Tradition and is meant to ensure the safety of all in attendance.

 • Predatory behaviours and unwanted sexual or emotional advances are in conflict with carrying the SLAA message of recovery and with SLAA principles.